Nexis-Network/homepage/content/docs/guides/read-replica-data-analysis.md

 ## Connect to the read replica

 Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
-The following steps describe how to connect to your read replica with connection details obtained from the Exzo Network Console.
+The following steps describe how to connect to your read replica with connection details obtained from the Nexis Network Console.

-1. On the Exzo Network **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
+1. On the Nexis Network **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select the **RO-replica** compute endpoint.
 1. Select a **Database** and the **Role** you want to connect with.
 1. Copy the connection string.
 This is the information you need to connect to the read replica from you client or application.